 With that in mind, here are important considerations to keep in mind when deciding which closure line to use.

 Container Material Type – The material type of the bottle you choose will determine the liner options.
-PE, PP, PET, Polyvinyl Chloride (PVC), PS, and “treated” glass are the most commonly found types of materials used for bottles.
-Different liners seal differently on these various bottle material types: the bottle material type you choose plays a large part in the closure liner type you select.
+The most common material types used for plastic bottles arePE, PP, PET, Polyvinyl Chloride (PVC), PS, and “treated” glass.
+Liners seal differently on these various material types: the bottle material type you choose plays a large part in the closure liner type you select.

 - Clean Peel – Easy to peel and remove in one piece with no residual material left on the land area of the bottle.

-When you work with Drug Plastics, you are assured that every closure liner we use is manufactured in, and the raw materials used in their production are sourced in the USA or Canada.
+When you work with us, you are assured that every closure liner we use is manufactured in, and the raw materials used in their production, are sourced in the USA or Canada.
 The liners are FDA-approved, just like all of our bottles and closures.
 You can have confidence that your products will be packaged appropriately and meet the strict regulatory requirements for your industry.
 At both of our closure manufacturing facilities in Phoenix, AZ and Edinburgh, IN, we cut liners from sheet stock to exact size specifications, and produce closures in a variety of sizes.

 Read the first article in this series: “Understanding Closure Liners and the Materials Used to Produce Them” published in our March 2022 newsletter.

 For additional and more in-depth information about closure liners, we invite you to visit https://www.seligsealing.com/.